Skip to main content

 Developmentally Appropriate Practice (DAP):

-An approach to teaching grounded in the research on how young children develop and learn and in what is known about effective early education practices.
+An approach to teaching grounded in research on how young children develop and learn and in what is known about effective early education practices.
 These practices should be flexible to allow for differences between children in skills, interests, and characteristics

 Encouragement: